JuliaStats/Distributions.jl/doc/source/univariate.rst

     The logarithm of the pdf value(s) evaluated at x, i.e. ``log(pdf(x))``.

-    **Node:** The internal implementation may directly evaluate logpdf instead of first computing pdf and then taking the logarithm, for better numerical stability or efficiency.
+    **Note:** The internal implementation may directly evaluate logpdf instead of first computing pdf and then taking the logarithm, for better numerical stability or efficiency.

 .. function:: loglikelihood(d, x)